AlexaH88/gamer-guild/README.md

 - The User Stories for this project were created with [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects), and can be found [here](https://github.com/users/AlexaH88/projects/5).

 - The User Stories were organised by must haves, should haves, and could haves, and allocated to appropriate weekly sprints, covering a period of 5 weeks total.
+Any features to be implemented in the future were ultimately allocated the wont have label.
 ![User Stories Sprint Chart](./docs/readme/images/ux/user_stories_sprints.png)

 - Included in the labels were the in-app location of the desired functionality, as well as any required back-end API functionality.